keithamoss/serverless-maps/README.md

 # 3. Create vector tiles with Tippecanoe

-Now that we've got some GeoJSON we can generate our vector tiles with Tippecanoe.
+Now that we've got some GeoJSON we can generate our vector tiles.

 Run these commands to generate your two `.mbtiles` files containing the Natural Earth and City of Sydney data we downloaded earlier.